Time discretization of FBSDE with polynomial growth drivers and reaction-diffusion PDEs: Representation results, path regularity and other properties

-where the last inequality follows from the proof of $ii)$.
+where the last inequality follows from the proof of (ii).
 We next estimate the last term in the RHS, since $\bar Z_\tN=Z_T$ by construction

 where we made use of the assumption on the grid.
-The result now follows by combining (iii) with the above estimates and having in mind that $r_\pi$ is uniform over the partition. \end{proof}
+The result now follows by combining (iii) with the above estimates and having in mind that $r_\pi $ is uniform over the partition.\quad \end{longlist}\noqed \end{pf}

-\begin{corollary} Let (HX0), (HY0) hold and take the family $\{\bar Z_\ti\}_{\ti\in\pi}$.
-For any $p\geq 1$ there exists constant $C_p$ independent of $|\pi|$ such that
+\begin{corollary} Let \textup{(HX0)}, \textup{(HY0)} hold and take the family $\{\bar Z_\ti\}_{\ti\in\pi}$.
+For any $p\geq1$ there exists constant $C_p$ independent of $\llvert\pi\rrvert$ such that